barumau/pandunia/eng/K-fraze.md

 to deny anything.
 It is placed before the word that is denied.

-*ho no sala me.*
+*ho no sal mi.*
 – He/she doesn't greet me.

 <small>Similar words to
 *no*
 in other languages:
 Spanish *no*,
 English *no*,
 French *non*,